Yankees vs. Guardians: Betting Trends, Records ATS, Home/Road Splits

 Yankees Betting Records & Stats

-- The Yankees have put together a 15-8 record in games they were favored on the moneyline (winning 65.2% of those games).
+- The Yankees have won 62.5% of the games this season when they were the moneyline favorite (15-9).

-- In games it has played as moneyline favorites with odds of -135 or shorter, New York has a 13-6 record (winning 68.4% of its games).
+- In games it has played as moneyline favorites with odds of -175 or shorter, New York has gone 4-1 (80%).

-- Based on this contest's moneyline, the Yankees' implied win probability is 57.4%.
+- The Yankees have an implied moneyline win probability of 63.6% in this contest.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.